uni-tue-kn/TCBee/README.md

 - Documentation for the tools and interfaces
 - Add plugins for the calculation of common TCP congestion metrics
-- Implement InfluxDB interface for faster processing
+- Add full IPv6 support for kernel hooks
 - Test and benchmark bottlenecks (eBPF Ringbuf size, File writer, etc.)
 - Cleanup of eBPF and user space code
-- Change UI based on selected traces
 - ...

 The current version is tested for linux kernel 6.13.6 and may not work on older or newer kernel versions.